ChrisEric1/ChrisEric1.GitHub.io/README.md

 Q: Antivirus flags your files

-A: These files aren't signed at all, thats why.
+A: These files aren't digitally signed at all, thats why.

 Q: Are you going to update the client?

 A: No, since I can't unless I knew how to but I don't, LC is as new as we are most likely going to get.
 But for the web, I at least tried to, but there were gateway problems so I left it as is.

+Q: Lightcord is still too old for me

+A: There is also http://github.com/ChrisEric1/DiscordBotClient & http://github.com/ChrisEric1/aikodbc.github.io